forsplay/arkivum.docpad/README.md

 ## Fonts

 arkivum.docpad uses the family of Din Pro fonts as per Arkivum's branding.
-These are locaed at [`src/files/fonts`](https://github.com/MassDistributionMedia/arkivum.docpad/tree/master/src/files/fonts).
+These are located at [`src/files/fonts`](https://github.com/MassDistributionMedia/arkivum.docpad/tree/master/src/files/fonts).

 ## UK Privacy Compliance
 [CookieConsent](https://github.com/silktide/cookieconsent#cookie-consent) works by detecting a cookie containing the user's consent choice.
 Due to inconsistency problems with detection, a timer (in [`right-sidebar.html.eco`](https://github.com/MassDistributionMedia/arkivum.docpad/blob/master/src/partials/right-sidebar.html.eco)) was added to manually detect the cookie.
 YouTube video, LeadForensics, Google Analytics, ShareThis are all linked to CookieConsent.